Ghugni

-Ghugni (Bengali: ঘুগনি, Bhojpuri: 𑂐𑂳𑂐𑂳𑂢𑂲) or guguni (Odia: ଗୁଗୁନି) is a dish made of peas or chickpeas in Nepal, Odisha, West Bengal and Bihar of India and Bangladesh.
+Ghugni (Bengali: ঘুগনি, Bhojpuri: 𑂐𑂳𑂐𑂳𑂢𑂲) or Guguni (Odia: ଗୁଗୁନି) is a dish made of peas or chickpeas in Nepal, Bangladesh, and Odisha, West Bengal, Jharkhand, Bihar, and Uttar Pradesh in India.
 Different variations of the dish use different types of peas or chickpeas, such as black gram, green peas, or white peas.
 It is usually eaten for breakfast with toasted bread or puri, but can also be served as the main course for lunch or dinner.
 It can be made either with or without the use of onion and garlic.

 In Odisha, guguni is usually eaten with puri, upma, chakuli, idli, samosa (singada), bara, or pithas.

 (Note: It is especially popular in Eastern Nepal, in Eastern India (Indian States of Bihar, Jharkhand, Odisha, West Bengal), Northeast India (Indian states of Assam and Tripura) and in Bangladesh.)